Imagine this – your client has been coming to you for regular treatments over the past six months, presenting with an inflammatory skin condition.

 The adrenal medulla produces adrenaline type hormones to stage the fight or flight response.

-The adrenal cortex releases the stress hormone; cortisol.
+This releases the stress hormone; cortisol.
 This causes stored glucose from the liver to be released in order to give energy.
 Biologically, this is needed to escape from the threat we’ve encountered, but if that threat isn’t there, and we experience chronic stress, the risk of developing diabetes is high.

 As you can see, the impact stress has on long term health is enormous.